ieyjzhou/ieyjzhou.github.io/_pages/about.md

 News
 ======

-I going to join the School of Management Engineering at Zhengzhou University as an Assistant Professor in September.
+I am going to join the School of Management Engineering at Zhengzhou University as an Assistant Professor in September.
 <font color="red">I am looking for undergraduate students! </font>
 Criteria: self-motivated, hardworking....<br>
 Background: computer science; math; industrial engineering; management science and engineering....<br>